SteveBarnett/Remixing/_thinking/impermanence.md

 ### What is it?

-- Nature is constantly changing.
-Things grow, things die.
+- Reality is a single flow.
+Nothing really forms long enough to be an impermanent thing.
 - A person is different in different situations.
 Someone who's a parent is (still themselves, but is) a different person when they're around their children and when they're around their own parents.
 - A person changes over time.
 Perhaps someone is very similar to how they were a year ago.
 But what about five years ago?
 Ten years ago?
 Twenty?
 More?